History of malaria: European Renaissance

-The Spread to the Americas
+Spread to the Americas

 Malaria was not referenced in the "medical books" of the Mayans or Aztecs.
 Despite this, antibodies against malaria have been detected in some South American mummies, indicating that some malaria strains in the Americas might have a pre-Columbian origin.
-European settlers and the West Africans they enslaved likely brought malaria to the Americas in the 16th century.
+European settlers and West African slaves could have brought other strains of malaria to the Americas in the 16th century.

-In the book 1493: Uncovering the New World Columbus Created, the author Charles Mann cites sources that speculate that the reason African slaves were brought to the British Americas was because of their resistance to malaria.
+In his book 1493: Uncovering the New World Columbus Created, Charles Mann cites sources that speculate that the reason African slaves were brought to the British Americas was because of their resistance to malaria.
 The colonies needed low-paid agricultural labor, and large numbers of poor British were ready to emigrate.
 North of the Mason–Dixon line, where malaria-transmitting mosquitoes did not fare well, British indentured servants proved more profitable, as they would work toward their freedom.
 However, as malaria spread to places such as the tidewater of Virginia and South Carolina, the owners of large plantations came to rely on the enslavement of more malaria-resistant West Africans, while white small landholders risked ruin whenever they got sick.
 The disease also helped weaken the Native American population and made them more susceptible to other diseases.
+However, the theory that supposed resistance to Malaria is the reason for the use of Black labour on the plantation complexes, as opposed to economic or social reasons, has been questioned by historians of American and Caribbean slavery.

 Malaria caused huge losses to British forces in the South during the Revolutionary War as well as to Union forces during the Civil War.